Textile-reinforced concrete: Construction

-Four factors are important when constructing TRC, which include the quality of the concrete, the interaction between the textile and the concrete, the amount of fibers used, and the arrangement of the textile reinforcement inside of the concrete.
+Four factors are important when constructing TRC, which include the quality of the concrete, the interaction between the textile and the concrete, the amount of fibers used, and the arrangement of the textile reinforcement inside the concrete.

 The particle size of the concrete must be carefully selected.
 If the concrete is too coarse, it will not be able to permeate through the textile reinforcement.
 For the best results, fresh concrete should be used.
 To aid in adhesion, chemical admixtures can be added to help the fibers stick to the concrete.

-The characteristic features of TRC are its thin structure and malleable nature, as well as its ability to retain a high tensile strength; this is due to reinforcement in the concrete that uses long continuous fibers that are woven in a specific direction in order to add strength.
-As the result of the varying strength and properties needed to support correct loading, there are many different types of yarns, textiles weaves, and shapes that can be used in TRC.
+The characteristic features of TRC are its thin structure and malleable nature, as well as its ability to retain a high tensile strength; This is due to reinforcement in the concrete that uses long continuous fibers that are woven in a specific direction in order to add strength.
+As the result of the varying strength and properties needed to support correct loading, there are many different types of yarns, textile weaves, and shapes that can be used in TRC.
 The textile begins with a yarn that is made of a continuous strand of either filaments or staples.
 The yarn is woven, knit, glued, braided or is left non-woven, depending on the needs of the project.
 Carbon, AR glass, and basalt are especially good materials for this process.
 Carbon has good tensile strength and low heat expansion, but is costly and has bad adhesion to concrete.
 Basalt is formed by melting basalt rock; it is more cost effective than carbon, and has a good tensile strength.
 The drawback of basalt is when it is placed in an alkali solution, such as concrete, it loses some of its volume of fibers, thus reducing its strength.
 This means a nano composite polymer coating must be applied to increase the longevity of the construction.
 AR glass has this problem, as well, but the positives of using AR glass in TRC structure, including its adhesion to concrete and low cost, outweigh these issues.